Plug-in solar is coming

 Renters

 4.6 million privately rented households in England.
-Traditional solar requires a landlord, a roof, and £10,000+.
-Plug-in needs none of those — and when kits arrive in shops, you can take yours with you when you move.
+Traditional solar needs a landlord, a roof, and £10,000+.
+Plug-in needs none of those.
+The Renters' Rights Act 2025 strengthens your position — and you take the kit when you move.

 🏙️